fbeeper/fMacVim/README.md

 	./install.sh

 Besides the opportunity of re-customization, this installation includes terminal support for the customized Vim, including the Solarized theme.

-Note that you can find an uninstaller too ;)
+Note that you will find an uninstaller too ;)

 	./uninstall.sh